Azure/azure-docs-sdk-java/docs-ref-services/latest/identity-readme.md

     </tr>
     <tr>
       <td><code>VisualStudioCodeCredential</code></td>
-      <td>Authenticate in a development environment with the account in Visual Studio Azure Account extension (**version 0.9.11 or earlier**).
-To track progress toward supporting newer extension versions, see [this GitHub issue](https://github.com/Azure/azure-sdk-for-net/issues/27263).</td>
+      <td>Authenticate in a development environment with the account in Visual Studio Azure Account extension.
+It's a [known issue](https://github.com/Azure/azure-sdk-for-java/issues/27364) that `VisualStudioCodeCredential` doesn't work with [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) versions newer than **0.9.11**.
+A long-term fix to this problem is in progress.
+In the meantime, consider [authenticating via the Azure CLI](#authenticating-via-development-tools).</td>
       <td><a href="https://github.com/Azure/azure-sdk-for-java/wiki/Set-up-Your-Environment-for-Authentication#sign-in-visual-studio-code-azure-account-extension-for-visualstudiocodecredential">configuration</a></td>
       <td><a href="https://github.com/Azure/azure-sdk-for-java/wiki/Azure-Identity-Examples#authenticating-a-user-account-with-visual-studio-code">example</a></td>
       <td><a href="https://code.visualstudio.com/docs/azure/extensions">VS Code Azure extension</a></td>